2.) Overview:

 Best Times of Day to Fish: Morning & Evening

 Notes: After bass finish spawning, they can become difficult to catch for a period of time.
-During the postspawn season, the fishing can be tough to catch for a couple of weeks as they recover from the spawn before moving into their summertime pattern soon.
-However, the still need to eat and we'll still be out on the water!
-Usually during this time of year, that crappie fishing really heats up!
+During the postspawn season, the fishing can be tough to catch for a couple of weeks as they recover from the spawn before moving into their summertime pattern.
+However, they still need to eat and we'll still be out on the water!
+Usually during this time of year, the crappie fishing really heats up!

 Mid June Through August: